dashaub/PBDP/hw3/Shaub_David_HW3.md

     print("{}\t{}".format(current_url_hour, len(user_set)))
 ```

-The change here is we now form a key for the mapper that is a combination of the url and hour so that these go to the same reducer.
+The change here from Problme 3 is we now form a key for the mapper that is a combination of the url and hour so that these go to the same reducer.

 We run our map-reduce program on a single node:
 ```